jdodsoncollins/JeremyCollinsDotNet/site/_posts/2018-8-17-react-loadable-typescript-settings.md

 ```

 Highlights from above:
 - Note how `this.state.loadableComponent` is used to house the loadable component, rather than declaring it as a `const` outside the class.
-If declared outside the class as shown in other docs, it exits in memory when you don't want it to.
+If declared outside the class as shown in other docs, it exists in memory when you don't want it to.
 - My example above intentionally does not load a `Loading...`component but you can do that.
 The `Map` is also being used to transfer props.
 See [React Loadable](https://github.com/jamiebuilds/react-loadable) docs.
 - Note how I am importing things, by referencing the exports.
 TypeScript imports modules a little differently than your typical CRA JS.
 - This handles the passing of internal class values via props, where the props are passed in first through the `render`.
 This guards against passing in `undefined` props on load